 The annual report contains other information, in addition to the financial statements and our auditor's report thereon.

 The other information consists of:

-- · Directors' report; - · Other Information as required by Part 9 of Book 2 of the Dutch Civil Code.
+- Directors' report - The other information as required by Part 9 of Book 2 of the Dutch Civil Code.

 Based on the following procedures performed, we conclude that the other information: